 One of Kafka’s diary entries reads: ‘Contemplation and activity have their apparent truth; but only the activity radiated by contemplation, or rather, that which returns to it again, is truth.’
 Thinking and being: looking on from the outside, acting in the world… Both have their place, their apparent truths, but only in their continual return to each other and their mutual illumination can truth itself happen, in an interweaving of the spiritual and the sensory.
 (And isn’t writing a space in which contemplation and activity can come together as an event or even weapon of truth?)

 In a handful of aphorisms Kafka speaks of ‘the indestructible’.
 ‘Theoretically there is a perfect possibility of happiness: believing in the indestructible in oneself and not striving towards it.’
 Not looking for it but trusting implicitly in your connection to it and going humbly about your life.
 (In a letter he rewrites this sentence, replacing ‘the indestructible’ with ‘the decisive divine’.)
 This Unzerstörbare is impersonal yet individual: ‘A person cannot live without a steady faith in something indestructible within him, though both the faith and the indestructible thing may remain permanently concealed from him.
 One of the forms of this concealment is the belief in a personal god.’
-The indestructible, and the possibility of free and true being, is in each person, concealed but as real as our bodies, a force both individualizing and uniting.
+The indestructible, and the possibility of free and true being, is in each person, concealed but real, a force both individualizing and uniting.
 It’s not unlike the Hindu idea of atman, the spark of the divine hidden in each person: ‘The indestructible is one: it is each individual human being and, at the same time, it is common to all, hence the incomparably indivisible union that exists between human beings.’

 But what if for whatever reason this trust, this connection to the indestructible in oneself has been severed, as it had for Kafka? (‘The way to my neighbour is very long’, he writes elsewhere.)
 How to recover it?
 There’s no technique for attaining true being in Kafka’s idiosyncratic theology.
 Despite its affinity with Gnosticism, it’s not a hermetic teaching or a path for the elect.
 There are no secret Kabbalistic rites whereby the initiated can access the indestructible (he never defines the word).
 Nor can it be commanded by reason, though sometimes the ‘right word, the right name’ may summon it: ‘This is the essence of magic, which does not create but calls.’